HEssaidi/1st-steps-ngTesting/README.md

 Act: means execute necessary functionality/method that needs to be tested. <br />
 Assert: Check the expected result, easy peasy !!!!!!

+#### TestBed
+TestBed is the primary api for writing unit tests for Angular applications and libraries.